cleifwork/GAUTOCHARGER/README.md

 - Smart Plug Integration: Communicates with Tapo Smart Plug through the Tapo API, allowing remote control of the power outlet connected to your laptop’s charger.
 - Daily Log Rotation: Generates daily logs stored in the ```/logs/``` directory with automatic log rotation, ensuring minimal maintenance and easy tracking of battery status.
 - Resilient Retry Mechanism: Built-in retry logic for handling temporary connection issues with the Tapo Smart Plug.
-- Configurable Parameters: Easy-to-set thresholds and other parameters in the ```tapo_creds.txt``` file for quick configuration.
+- Configurable Parameters: Easy-to-set thresholds and other parameters in the ```battery_level.config``` file for quick configuration.

 ## Requirements
 - Python 3.11+